 What are data mining services all about?

-♦ Data Scrubbing: The information is cleansed, sanitised and flagged with relevant labels such as incorrect, invalid, catch-all and so on.
+♦ Data Scrubbing: The information is cleansed, sanitized, and flagged with relevant labels such as incorrect, invalid, catch-all, and so on.

 ♦ Data Appending: The scrubbed data is updated with relevant information and insights so that your sales and marketing team can make the most of their efforts and not waste time pursuing lake trout!
 (The Wire, HBO).

 ♦ Checklist: Data cleansing is an ongoing process.
-However, data hygiene can’t be practised if the teams and process aren’t enthusiastic about it.
-This is why a data mining service company not only ensures that the loopholes are addressed but also creates several checkpoints to retain the data quality and optimise the inflow of the data as per the directives.
+However, data hygiene can’t be practiced if the teams and process aren’t enthusiastic about it.
+This is why a data mining service company not only ensures that the loopholes are addressed but also creates several checkpoints to retain the data quality and optimize the inflow of the data as per the directives.

 ♦ Training: Your team members get comprehensive training and are assigned to overlook the quality of data entering the system.
 Each checkpoint has a supervisor responsible for maintaining the filing of the data as per the established parameters.
 Since businesses are data-driven, communication between the teams is encouraged to flag any discrepancy before it is too late.